chrisschnabl/gsd-chrome/README.md

 ## Usage

+### Reading Code
-1. Navigate to the Lovable website where you want to append text to the prompt
+1. Navigate to the Lovable file editor where you want to analyze code
 2. Click the extension icon in your Chrome toolbar
+3. Click "Read Code from File Editor"
+4. Check the browser console to see the read code and analysis

+### Appending Prompts
-3. Enter the text you want to append in the textarea
+1. Enter your A/B test prompt variation in the textarea
-4. Click "Append to Lovable Prompt"
+2. Click "Append to Lovable Prompt"
-5. The text will be automatically added to the Lovable prompt console
+3. The text will be automatically added to the Lovable prompt console

-## How It Works
+## Permissions

-The extension uses a content script that:
-- Targets the specific XPath: `/html/body/div/div/div[2]/div[1]/div/form/div/div/textarea`
-- Falls back to finding textareas with "ask", "prompt", or "lovable" in their placeholder text
-- Appends your text to the existing content
-- Triggers input events to ensure the page recognizes the change
+- **`activeTab`**: Required to access the current tab and read code from the file editor
-- Focuses the textarea for immediate use
+- **`scripting`**: Required to inject scripts that can interact with the page's DOM and read code content
+- **Content Scripts**: Automatically injected on all websites to enable code reading and prompt injection

+These permissions are necessary for the extension to analyze your code and provide intelligent A/B testing recommendations.

 ## Files

 - `manifest.json` - Extension configuration and permissions
 - `hello.html` - Popup interface with styling
-- `popup.js` - Popup logic and communication with content script
+- `popup.js` - Popup logic and script injection
-- `content.js` - Content script that interacts with the webpage
+- `content.js` - Content script for page interaction (backup method)
 - `hello_extensions.png` - Extension icon

+## Roadmap

+### Phase 1: Enhanced Analytics
+- **PostHog Integration**: Track A/B test performance and user behavior
+- **Firebase Analytics**: Comprehensive analytics and user insights
+- **Performance Metrics**: Measure prompt effectiveness and conversion rates

+### Phase 2: Smarter Code Reading
+- **Intelligent File Detection**: Automatically detect relevant files without manual XPath
+- **Multi-file Analysis**: Analyze entire codebases for better context
+- **Language-specific Parsing**: Better understanding of different programming languages

+### Phase 3: Advanced A/B Testing
+- **Automated Test Generation**: AI-powered prompt variation suggestions
+- **Statistical Analysis**: Built-in statistical significance testing
+- **Winner Detection**: Automatic identification of best-performing prompts

+### Phase 4: Enterprise Features
+- **Team Collaboration**: Share A/B test results with team members
+- **Custom Metrics**: Define project-specific success criteria
+- **Integration APIs**: Connect with existing analytics and testing tools

-## Permissions
+## Technical Details

-- `activeTab` - To access the current tab
-- `scripting` - To inject content scripts
-- Content scripts on all websites to find the Lovable textarea
+The extension uses direct script injection to access the file editor's DOM structure, reading code by:
+1. Targeting the editor container using XPath
+2. Finding all line divs (each representing a code line)
+3. Reading text from span elements within each line
+4. Providing the complete code context for analysis

+This approach ensures reliable code reading even when content scripts face communication issues.